Dear R eaders:

-My book is now in print, but my quest for more
+My book is now in print, but my research

-information about Edward Hitchcock continues.
+on Edward Hitchcock continues.
+On this

-On this page I will periodically pass along new
+page I will periodically pass along new

-facts, insights, and anecdotes from my
+insights, and anecdotes from my research

-research that I hope will be of interest.
+that I hope will be of interest.

 Sincerely,